saboe76/arch-linux/EFIBOOT.md

 editor         yes
 ```

-The `default` value points to the conf file under `loader/entries` which is used on default.
+The `default` value points to the conf file under `loader/entries` which is used on default
+after a timeout of 4 seconds.
+The resolution from the firmware is kept and you can edit the entries before booting them.

 The format of an entry file is as follows: